 Ben Lack: Tell us a little bit about what your company does.

-Sal Torre: Well, Bon Chef was started around thirty-seven years ago by myself and my partner, Tony.
+Sal Torre: Well, Bon Chef was started around thirty-seven years ago by myself and my partner, Tony who had the best kitchen knives at that time.
 And we started this company with the idea that we wanted to promote the most innovative products that we could possibly have in this industry.
 And over the thirty-seven years we’re in business, I felt we went quite a ways with that.
 And right here is what we call our Grand Slam Action Cooking Station.

 Ben Lack: And the stuff you’re going to show us right now catering towards folks that are trying to save on energy costs.
 Is that correct?

 Sal Torre: That is correct.
 We’re trying to save on energy costs and also labor costs.

 Ben Lack: Show us some of the products that you guys have.

 Sal Torre: Okay.
 This is our Grand Slam Action Station.
 And the beauty about this station is that it uses all energy efficient components.
 First, we have our induction stove.
 Now induction will cook food around twenty to twenty-five percent quicker than your traditional butane or gas.
 It’s energy efficient.
 It draws fifteen amps, but the savings is in how quick it cooks.
 So part of this Action Station is the induction stove.